Hotai Motor: History

 By aiming to strengthen Taiwan's economy with industry, Hotai established Hotai Chemical Engineering Corporation (later known as Wei-Chuan Food Corporation) in 1953 to produce MSG and soy sauce to enrich the everyday lives of people.
 In believing that the dairy industry could improve the living standard and nutrition standard of citizens and thereby promote rural economic development and compensate food inadequacy, Wei-Chuan established the dairy product department in the beginning of the 1960s out of the company's insistence on establishing a “public company”.
 This started the diversification of Wei-Chuan into an integrated food manufacturing company.
 With the food business diversification planning of Huang, Wei-Chuan became the largest food processing and manufacturing company in Taiwan in the 1960s and 1970s.
 Wei-Chuan was spin-off and sold to Ting Hsin International Group in 1998.
 One of the joint ventures, Formosa Flexible Packaging, moved back to Hotai Motor Group.
 As part of the agreement, Wei-Chuan also divest from Wei-Chuan USA and sold its share to the founding family of Hotai.

-In 1984 Toyota Motor, Hino Motor, and Hotai Motor established of Kuozui Motors, and quickly build up the company to become the largest automobile manufacturer in Taiwan.
+In 1984 Toyota Motor, Hino Motors, and Hotai Motor established of Kuozui Motors, and quickly build up the company to become the largest automobile manufacturer in Taiwan.
 Kuozui currently operates two plants and have a total capacity in excess of 200,000 vehicle annual and is one of the few Toyota factories with the capability to build hybrid vehicles.